[Editor’s note: This story was published in July 2018. It has since been updated and republished.]

 Although electricity and power are very important utilities, another utility of equal importance is water, and that is where American Water Works Company (NYSE:AWK) comes into the picture.

-AWK stock has a dividend yield of 1.7%.
+AWK stock has a dividend yield of 1.62%.
 That isn’t great.
 But, what the company lacks in dividend yield, it makes up for in earnings growth, which should be able to run around 10%-per-year for the next several years.
+It’s already up nearly 40% this year.
 That combination of healthy earnings growth and stable yield should make AWK stock a winning investment.

 NextEra Energy (NEE)